Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 Please note that the above is a very minimal example and that there are plenty more features and options available to you.
 [Check out the docs](https://mtobisch.github.io/ngx-dynamic-hooks/documentation/v3/) to find out how to tailor the library to your exact needs.
 Highlights include:

 * ⭐ Loads fully-functional Angular components into dynamic content
-* 📖 Supports both strings and existing HTML elements as content to parse
+* 📖 Parses both strings and HTML structures
 * 🚀 Can be used fully standalone (load components into HTML without Angular)
 * 🏃 Works **without** needing the JiT compiler
 * 💻 Works **with** Server-Side-Rendering